Carlos Martínez (footballer, born 1980)

-Carlos Martínez Fernández (born 13 November 1980) is a Spanish retired footballer who played as a left winger, and is a current manager.
+Carlos Martínez Fernández (born 13 November 1980) is a Spanish retired footballer who played as a left winger, and is the current assistant manager of Saudi Arabia national under-19 team.

 Playing career

 Born in Llerena, Badajoz, Extremadura, Martínez only played amateur football well into his 20s.
 In 2007, he joined Segunda División B side CD Leganés, being a regular starter for the club during his three-year spell.

 On 28 July 2010, Martínez signed for AD Alcorcón, newly promoted to Segunda División.
 He made his professional debut on 29 August of that year at the age of 29, coming on as a second-half substitute for goalscorer Fernando Sales in a 1–1 away draw against Albacete Balompié.

 Martínez scored his first and only goal in division two on 10 April 2011, netting his team's fourth in a 4–1 away routing of Córdoba CF. In July of the following year, after being sparingly used, he returned to his former side Leganés, scoring a career-best 11 goals in his first season and helping the team achieve promotion in his second.

 Martínez retired in 2015, aged 34, after featuring regularly for third division side CF Fuenlabrada.